menkotoglou/menkotoglou/README.md

 My name is Menelaos Kotoglou and I'm currently studying Computer Engineering and Informatics at Cyprus University of Technology.</br>

-I prefer programming in Python, but I'm constantly trying to find and explore new languages, frameworks, and libraries.
-Currently learning Golang.</br>
+I prefer programming in Python, but I'm constantly trying to find and explore new languages, frameworks, and libraries.</br>

-Machine Learning and Software Development are my main passions.
+Software Development and Machine Learning are my main passions.